 Nevertheless, I do think the book delivers an important message about gender roles and what we consider “normal” in society.
 Liv’s classmate Jane is a horrible bully to Liv and to countless other meek students at their school, yet the school administration seems to ignore this entirely.
 Better to focus on what girls wear to school than on one or two girls who terrorize everyone.
 And the principal saying that he has “bigger issues” at the school than to allow girls to wear pants just sounds like a complete cop-out.
 Sadly though, after many years as a librarian and a middle school teacher, the principal’s response to Liv’s request to change a long-standing rule is completely realistic.

 On a side-note, I read recently that Native American cultures such as Navajo and Crow recognized up to five genders, rather than just two.
 The “berdache” or “nádleehí”–names for androgenous people–were revered as teachers or religious leaders who embodied two spirits, male and female.
-I’m not here to engage in a debate about transgenders, but I do think this view does sound kinder and gentler than our current societal stance on it.
-Read the comments on any Yahoo article referencing a transgendered teen and tell me we don’t still have an incredibly long way to go.
+I’m not here to engage in a debate about gender identity, but I do think this view does sound kinder and gentler than our current societal stance on it.
+Read the comments on any Yahoo article referencing a transgender teen and tell me we don’t still have an incredibly long way to go.

-THEMES: transgender, bullying, protesting, friendship
+THEMES: gender identity, bullying, protesting, friendship

 THE BOTTOM LINE: I’m neutral on this purchase.
 Transgender narrators aren’t so common, but this book was just okay for me.
 I’m hoping to see some stronger choices for transgender narrators coming up in the next few months.